ohmp/james-project/src/site/markdown/server/manage-cli.md

 Note on mailbox formatting: mailboxes are composed of three parts.

  - The namespace, indicating what kind of mailbox it is.
 (Shared or not?).
-The value for users mailboxes is #private
+The value for users mailboxes is #private .
+Note that for now no other values are supported as James do not support shared mailboxes.
  - The username.
  - And finally mailbox name.
 Be aware that '.' serves as mailbox hierarchy delimiter.